Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 1)

 I don't know if the Post Office Department would have objected to "Whiskey" as part of the post office name.
 There were Whiskey Creek and Whiskeytown both in California already.
 On the other hand, those appear to be the only Whiskey post offices in the country, so maybe they did.
 Or maybe the residents of Whiskey Creek expected the POD to not like the name.

-Arenas Valley might never have had a post office but for one resident, Mrs. Olga Harper.
-I don’t know exactly what inspired her, but it was she who applied for the opening of a post office in Arenas Valley, with herself to serve as postmaster.
+Arenas Valley might never have had a post office but for one resident, Mrs. Olga Harper who in 1946 applied for the opening of a post office in Arenas Valley, with herself to serve as postmaster.
 Her application clearly assumes that the post office would be the Arenas Valley Post Office:

 In January, 1946, Mrs. Harper sent in this request for the estabishment of a U.S. Post Office in Arenas Valley.
 The request was approved 10 months later, on October 31.
 Note that the document provides a space to indicate if the post office’s location has a name other than that of Arenas Valley: “If the town, village or site of the post office be known by another name than that of the post office, state that other name here:” Although Mrs. Harper could not have been unaware of the routine use of “Whiskey Creek” in people’s conversations, she left the space blank.

-Here’s a possible explanation for Postmaster Harper’s choice of Arenas Valley as the name for the post office rather than Whiskey Creek: I spent many hours in the Harper home; Ernest, had become my best friend, and I often hung out with him, his older brother, James, and his younger brother, Ira.
-Not once did I notice evidence of alcohol.
+Here’s a possible explanation for Postmaster Harper’s choice of Arenas Valley as the name for the post office rather than Whiskey Creek.
+I spent many hours in the Harper home.
+Mrs. Harper’s son, Ernest, became my best friend, and I often hung out with him, his older brother, James, and his younger brother, Ira.
+Not once did I notice evidence of alcohol in their home.
 And Mrs. Harper was a Christian.
-Although she didn’t attend church, as far as I know, she did raise her as Christians.
-Sometimes made them listen, unwillingly, to Sunday morning radio broadcasts of sermons from local fundamentalist churches.
-Assuming that Mrs. Harper was a teetotaler, perhaps even a member of the Women’s Christian Temperance Union.
-It’s entirely possible that the last thing she wanted was to have the name of “her” post office to be tainted by drink.
+Although she didn’t attend church, as far as I know, she did attempt to raise her children as Christians.
+Sometimes she made them listen, unwillingly, to Sunday morning radio broadcasts of sermons from local fundamentalist churches.
+Assuming that Mrs. Harper was a teetotaler, perhaps even a member or at least a supporter of the Women’s Christian Temperance Union, it’s possible that the last thing she wanted was to have the name of “her” post office tainted by drink.

 My father, unsure of the correct name of our village, humorously addressed the problem in his Silver City Enterprise column. ~ Image courtesy of the Silver City Public Library

-Whatever the reason for choosing Arenas Valley for its post office, even residents of the village weren’t clear about its “real” name.
-My father became editor of the weekly Silver City Enterprise soon after our arrival in New Mexico.
-He was so confused about which name was “correct” that the puzzle became a subject in one of his early columns, titled This World Of Mine, published in August, 1950 and reproduced at the right:
+Whatever the reason for choosing the name Arenas Valley for its post office, even residents of the village weren’t clear about its “real” name.
+My father was so confused about which name was “correct” that the puzzle became a subject in one of his early columns, titled This World Of Mine, published in August, 1950 and reproduced at the right:

-So, in the absence of other information, the reason Whiskey Creek became known officially as Arenas Valley, at least by the Post Office Department, remains a mystery.
+So, in the absence of other information, why Whiskey Creek became known officially as Arenas Valley, at least by the Post Office Department, remains a mystery.
 But there’s another mystery as well.
 Kelvin Kendahl explains:

 I was surprised that a new office was opened as late as 1946.
 The total number of post offices in this country has been going down since about 1901, when there were about three times as many as there are now.
 As rural free delivery started to become widespread, it replaced a LOT of post offices.
 Of course, I also see things from a New England perspective, where things were a lot different.
 Very few post offices opened after 1901 in this part of the country.